MicrosoftDocs/WindowsCommunityToolkitDocs/docs/Getting-Started.md

 title: Getting Started with the Windows Community Toolkit
 author: nmetulev
 description: Overview of how to get started with the Windows Community Toolkit to build amazing UWP apps
-keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, get started, visual studio
+keywords: windows 10, uwp, windows community toolkit, uwp community toolkit, uwp toolkit, get started, visual studio
 ---

 # Getting Started with the Windows Community Toolkit